Ryan Molloy

 Ryan Molloy (born 21 November 1972) is a British actor, singer and songwriter.
 He has been successful in stage and musical theatre at West End and Broadway, appearing in a number of hit musicals, like Taboo, Jerry Springer: The Opera, Tonight's the Night, Godspell and six years in Jersey Boys playing as Frankie Valli made him the longest-running star in a West End musical.
-In 2004, he replaced Holly Johnson as the lead singer in Frankie Goes to Hollywood for a charity concert at Wembley Arena being a band member until 2007, and since 2012 is often active with the Trevor Horn Band with whom recorded the album Made in Basing Street.
+In 2004, he replaced Holly Johnson as the lead singer in Frankie Goes to Hollywood for a charity concert at Wembley Arena being a band member until 2007, and since 2012 is often active with the Trevor Horn Band with whom he recorded the album Made in Basing Street.
 He is known for his countertenor voice and falsetto.

 Early life and education

 Molloy was born on 21 November 1972 in North Shields in Tyneside, to Bob and Winnie/Minnie Molloy.
 He recalls it was "tough living there".
 He attended Marden Bridge Middle School and Monkseaton High School.
 He left high school at the age of 16, but was enrolled in Delaval Studios part of Tyne Metropolitan College.
 Molloy then moved to London to train as an actor.
 He attended The Poor School, and later at the age of 19 also trained at the University of California, Los Angeles and New York City.
 He had hard time in the US, where also lived his sister Michelle, as was mostly making money by winning in karaoke competitions.